 4) “Evolution” just means “change,” and “change” just means “evolution.”

 5) Reality itself is evolution.

-Thus, biological evolutionists are trying to explain “biological evolution,” which is not just synonymous with and definitive of reality itself!
+Thus, biological evolutionists are trying to explain “biological evolution,” which is not just synonymous with and definitive of all change or of reality itself!
 They are trying to differentiate “biological evolution” from other possible accounts of the origin of species, one of the alternatives being creationism.
 So, the above argument cannot be about “biological evolution.”

-We ask, then, what biological evolution is, and we are told: “Simply, it is random mutation filtered by natural selection.”
+We ask, then, what biological evolution is, and we are told: “Simply, it is random mutation filtered by natural selection, resulting in genome variation over time in accordance with the principles of modern genetics.”
 And we say, “Great!
 We understand random mutation, and we all agree that it is insufficient to account for the vast array of changes in the organisms that have inhabited and do inhabit this planet.
 So, tell us more about this ‘natural selection.’
 What is this, and how does it work?”

 Now the evolutionist is not entitled to simply refer to “change” as the account!
 That sort of appeal would throw back to the truism that is the above argument, and that explains nothing.
 So, literally everything in neo-Darwinism ultimately hangs on natural selection.
+It is the necessary mechanism of change!
 Evolutionists try to minimize the threat, but the threat is real.
 If natural selection fails to explicate, then the entire theory is left without its all-important mechanism.
 “Drift” by itself simply won’t get the job done, and honest evolutionists admit the facts stated in this paragraph.